The Vagus Nerve and Sleep Quality: Your Path to Deeper Rest

 Vagal Practices for Better Sleep

-• 4-7-8 breathing: Inhale 4 seconds, hold 7, exhale 8 — stimulates vagal calming response
+• 4-7-8 breathing: Inhale 4 seconds, hold 7, exhale 8 — stimulates vagal calming response and is one of the most rapidly effective interventions for sleep onset.

 When to Seek Help